-2. What types of funding will I find on the site?
+1. What types of funding will I find on PostgraduateStudentships?

-All the funding on the site refers to postgraduate study in the UK although some funds may allow students to study in other countries also.
-You will find a variety of types of funding on the site (see Types of Funding for a brief summary of the possible types), but most comes from one of three main sources:
+Most of the funding on the site refers to postgraduate study in the UK although some funds may allow students to study in other countries also and the site also carries some information about PhD opportunities in other european countries from time to time.
+You will find a variety of types of funding on the site, but most comes via three main sources:

 - Charities and Trust Funds and other general funding bodies